 Investment process

 As the name suggests, AXA Framlington American Growth has a strong growth bias and Steve aims to invest in companies exhibiting genuine organic growth.
 Finding the stories that fit his stock-picking framework is what Steve believes will provide investors with superior returns over the long term.
 Meetings with management are central to the research process; the team collectively conduct more than 200 company meetings per year.
-Steve benefits from the cross-fertilisation of investment ideas provided by Framlington managers, notably in technology, healthcare and biotechnology.
+Steve and David benefit from the cross-fertilisation of investment ideas provided by Framlington managers, notably in technology, healthcare and biotechnology.
 Around a third of the portfolio is typically invested in tech stocks.
 The fund tends to have a considerable weighting in mid-cap stocks.
 The US equity team support a collaborative environment whereby stock ideas are openly shared between the fund managers.

 Risk